-In a third case, the pair both wanted to go to Canada but one lacked the confidence to ask her parents (DATA J47, DATA J48, DATA J49, DATA J50, DATA J51, DATA J52, DATA J53.)
-Whilst she changed position after gaining confidence and advice on how to tackle her parents from the mediator (DATA J44), and realising just how much her partner wanted to go with her, she claimed that whilst her basic values had not change, she had reprioritised them.
+In a third case, the pair both wanted to go to Canada but one lacked the confidence to ask her parents (DATA J47, DATA J48, DATA J49, DATA J50, DATA advice on how to tackle her parents from the mediator (DATA J44), and realising just how much her partner wanted to go with her, she claimed that whilst her basic values had not change, she had reprioritised them.
 The idea of going to Canada had grown through discussion (DATA J54.)
-Some listeners emphasised the importance of empathy in mediation (DATA J45, DATA J55) but one student regretted its one-sidedness (DATA J46.)
-Some students recognised they had been influenced by other students in end-of-term interview essays (DATA L103, DATA L104.)
+Some listeners emphasised the importance of empathy in mediation (DATA J45, DATA J55) but one student regretted its one-sidedness end-of-term interview essays (DATA L103, DATA L104.)